 This subject consolidates the knowledge of the French language gained in FREN101.
 Students' knowledge of grammar, structures and syntax will be extended.
 Elementary listening, speaking, reading and writing skills in everyday French language will be further developed.
 In addition, students will be further acquainted with French and Francophone culture.

 Assessment 1: 250 words (equivalent).
 Relates to Learning Outcomes 1-3 Assessment 2: 500 words (equivalent).
 Relates to Learning Outcomes 1-3 Assessment 2: 1000 words (equivalent).
 Assessment Notes: Listening comprehension and speaking assessment.
 Relates to Learning Outcomes 1-5 Assessment 4: 1000 words (equivalent).
-Relates to Learning Outcomes 1-5 Final Examination: 2hrs 15mins.
-Assessment Notes: No pre-written notes, books or dictionaries of any kind permitted.
-It is mandatory to pass the final examination in order to pass the unit.
+Relates to Learning Outcomes 1-5 Take Home Exam: 2hrs 15mins.
+Assessment Notes: Must pass in order to pass unit.
 Relates to Learning Outcomes 1-5 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.

 - Assessment 1 (5%)